TimeXAIgroup/signxai2/docs/guide/installation.rst

     ERROR: No matching distribution found for tensorflow<=2.12.1,>=2.8.0

 **Solution**: Check your Python version.
-TensorFlow 2.12.1 requires Python 3.9-3.12:
+SignXAI2 requires Python 3.9 or 3.10:

 .. code-block:: bash

     python --version
-    # If using 3.13+, create a new environment with 3.10
+    # If using 3.11+, create a new environment with 3.10
     conda create -n signxai python=3.10 -y

 **Issue: Package dependency conflicts**